David Hixon

 David Hixon (born December 3, 1952) is a retired American college basketball head coach who spent 42 years coaching Amherst College.
 As head coach, he transformed the Amherst men's basketball program into one of the best in the nation.

-He was inducted into the New England Basketball Hall of Fame in 2003.
+He was inducted into the New England Basketball Hall of Fame in 2003 and into the Naismith Memorial Basketball Hall of Fame in 2023.